cglondon71/elassandra/docs/elassandra/source/enterprise.rst

    (3 rows)

-If `paging <https://docs.datastax.com/en/developer/java-driver/3.3/manual/paging/>`_ is enabled on your Cassandra driver and you request more results than your page size, Elassandra use an elasticsearch scrolled search request to retreive all results.
-Default scoll timeout is 60 seconds.
+If `paging <https://docs.datastax.com/en/developer/java-driver/3.3/manual/paging/>`_ is enabled on your Cassandra driver and you request more results than your page size, Elassandra will use an Elasticsearch scrolled search request to retrieve all results.
+Default scroll timeout is 60 seconds.

-If all partition key columns are set in the where clause, elasticsearch query is directly sent to a node hosting the data (no fan out).
+If all partition key columns are set in the where clause, Elasticsearch query is directly sent to a node hosting the data (no fan out).

 .. code::